yairchu/yairchu.github.io/site/posts/organise-commits.md

 ## How to make the commits well organised

-Example situation: You made the colors change commit, then the rename, and then did another color change.
+Example situation: You made the colors change, then the rename, and then did another color change.

-Assuming that you didn't already push the previous commits, then you can still "rewrite the history" using `git rebase` and put the color changes together in a single commit.
+The way I usually work, if I switch from one task to the other, I make a commit for it.
+In the example scenario I already would have two new commits before working on the second color change.
+Assuming that I didn't already push the previous commits, I'll temporarily make a third commit with the color change and then "rewrite the history" using `git rebase -i` to squash it with the first colors change to group them together to a single commit.

+Alternatively, if I didn't yet commit the rename and noticed that I need to keep changing colors I might temporarily put it aside using `git stash` and then `git commit --amend` to add the second color change to the first.

 ## Conclusion